 WASHINGTON -Congressman Ralph Abraham, M.D., R-La., voted against the government spending bill that passed the U.S. House of Representatives tonight.
 He supports President Trump's intent to declare a national emergency to help build a border wall.

 WASHINGTON -Congressman Ralph Abraham, M.D., R-Alto, is pledging support for an effort to bypass House Democrat leadership to force a floor vote on the Born Alive Survivor Protection Act.

 WASHINGTON - Congressman Ralph Abraham, M.D., R-Alto, issued the following statement on President Trump's State of the Union address:

-WASHINGTON - Congressman Ralph Abraham, M.D., R-Alto, today announced that the airports in Ruston and West Carroll Parish will benefit from more than $300,000 in federal funding from the Federal Aviation Administration.
+WASHINGTON - Congressman Ralph Abraham, M.D., R-Alto, today announced that two health centers in Louisiana’s 5th Congressional District will receive more than $7 million in combined grant funding.

 In The News